Susan E. Fasoli, ScD, OTR/L

-Dr. Fasoli is an active member of the American Occupational Therapy Association (AOTA) and has served on a number of committees for the American Congress of Rehabilitation Medicine (ACRM).
+Dr. Fasoli is an active member of the American Occupational Therapy Association (AOTA) and the American Congress of Rehabilitation Medicine (ACRM).
 She co-chairs the interprofessional ACRM Stroke ISIG Movement Interventions Task Force.
-She has served as a section editor for the Archives of Physical Medicine and Rehabilitation and peer reviewer for several professional journals.
+She has served as a section editor for the Archives of Physical Medicine and Rehabilitation and is peer reviewer for several professional journals.
 During the summer months she enjoys kayaking, hiking, and sailing with family and friends.